awsmug/torro-forms/README.txt

 = 1.0.0 beta 19 =
 * Added russian language files (Thanks to [@kosm])
-* No export on no results possible
+* No export if no results
+* Refactored code

 = 1.0.0 beta 18 =
 * Added timerange